Where The Record Breaking Jackpots Were Won

 Top Five Record EuroMillions Jackpots

 Europe's most popular lottery, without a shadow of a doubt, is EuroMillions.
+(It's also the most popular lottery with our friends on Facebook.)
 In terms of jackpot size it also ecclipses its closest rival EuroJackpot, Europe's other big multi-national lottery, by a considerable measure.
 As of 2012 the EuroMillions jackpot size has been capped at €190 million though as the lottery continues to thrive further increases to that amount in future cannot be ruled out.

 For now, however, the highest amount won in EuroMillions is €190 million - an amount which has been won not once but twice since the jackpot cap of 2012.
 In the map below you'll see where the top five EuroMillions jackpots were won, followed by leaderboard table and winner profiles.

 |Biggest EuroMillions Prizes|